2 Hours or Less of Screen Time

 Resources to be Healthy Together

-Aim to limit screen time to 2 hours or less every day.
+Aim to have the whole family limit screen time to two hours or less every day.
 The health benefits of doing so are as plentiful as the stations that flood the airwaves.
-Television, the Internet, iPods, video games and electronic gadgets can be powerful, helpful tools for the media-savvy.
+Television, the Internet, tablets, video games and electronic gadgets can be powerful, helpful tools for the media-savvy.
 However, unchecked screen time can do great harm, particularly to the young.

 Did You Know?